Skip to main content

 Protidaan: Chapter Twenty Nine

-Thamma’s health was not improving much ever since Bibha had left.
-She had ailments, one after another first it started with the usual fevers, and quickly accelerated to something as grave as dysfunctioning organs and with each passing day she looked thinner and weaker.
+Thamma’s health had not improved much ever since Bibha had left.
+She had ailments, one after another.
+First, it started with the usual fevers, and quickly accelerated to something as grave as dysfunctioning organs and with each passing day, she looked thinner and weaker.
 Though there were momentary relieves in between the major illnesses, the doctors said that it was old age taking a toll on her, which wasn’t curable.
-Ever since Baba’s accident and Ma’s demise all four of us had been somehow dependent on Thamma as the parent figure.
-She advised us on most of our major life decisions and we sought her approval for the same.
+Ever since Baba’s accident and Ma’s demise, all four of us had been somehow dependent on Thamma as the parent figure.
+She advised us on most of our major life decisions, and we sought her approval for the same.
 None of us perhaps wanted to realise that she was getting older and that she had lived her life taking care of us.
 With Lata in the house, and Bibha happy with Narayan, Thamma kept saying that her only remaining wish was to see Ananta settled.

 Ke?”
 Thamma looked at my face as I checked her temperature.
 “Shirsha Naki?”
 I froze, almost like a chill went down my spine, for that was what she called Baba.
 Shirshendu was Sirsha for his parents.
-She still looked confused staring emptily at me, her wrinkled face a little pale.
+She still looked confused, staring emptily at me, her wrinkled face a little pale.
 I cleared my throat and shook my head.
-She recognized me almost like she was out of a trance and held my hand in hers.
+She recognised me almost if she were out of a trance and held my hand in hers.
 Her grip was weak and her hands cold, probably from the lack of haemoglobin, the doctors had told her about.
 I sat down beside her on the edge of the bed.

 “I don’t want to go.”
 Thamma suddenly started weeping, and I was taken aback.